-When I was a kid I spent 10 years doing nothing but practicing golf.
+When I was a kid I spent 10 years doing nothing but practicing golf at the at the driving range.
 I was a +2 handicap at one point (2 strokes better than scratch) and an All-American in college.
 I just thought I was just lucky to find a good coach because I worked with John Anselmo, who taught Tiger Woods from age 12-17.
 I also thought I was blessed with a natural swing thanks to my ice hockey skillz.

 After I discovered The Game in 2006, I figured getting good with women and making crazy money would come easy too.
 I didn’t realize that I got better at golf by doing NOTHING but practicing and playing EVERY DAY for 10 years.